 2626% of girls are married before their 18th birthday.

-Many children in Kenya are malnourished due to the effects of living in extreme poverty, and sadly many children die before their fifth birthday.
+Hundreds of thousands of children in Kenya are malnourished due to the effects of living in extreme poverty, and many children die before their fifth birthday.

 How we’re changing lives for good in Kenya